InterContinental Maldives Maamunagau Resort

 Food & drink

-The main resort runs the principal dining cluster covering the all-day buffet pavilion (the property's central social space anchoring breakfast through dinner), a beachside grill venue for the dinner-only seafood programme, a pool-side casual venue for lunch service, and a lagoon-edge speciality venue handling the regional-cuisine programme.
-The IHG chain-luxury food standard applies consistently across the rotation; the property does not lead with a country-marquee single venue (no Cheval Blanc 1947 equivalent here), but the breadth of the family-friendly dining surface sits ahead of the boutique-tier peers.
+The main resort runs the principal dining: an all-day buffet pavilion (the central social space from breakfast through dinner), a beachside grill for dinner-only seafood, a pool-side casual venue for lunch, and a lagoon-edge speciality room for the regional menu.
+The IHG chain-luxury food standard holds across the board; there is no single country-marquee venue here (no Cheval Blanc 1947 equivalent), but the breadth of family-friendly dining runs ahead of the boutique-tier peers.

 The Retreat sub-property runs its own adults-only dining cadence at the far end of the island, with a dedicated dinner venue and a separate breakfast service that does not cross with the main resort's kids' programme cadence.
 The destination dining programme covers private beach setups and sandbank dinners across both sub-properties.

-The dining configuration is the property's structural answer to the mixed-party booking.
-A multi-generational stay can use the main resort's family rotation across breakfast and lunch while the adults move to The Retreat's quieter dinner cadence; the two-side configuration lets each booking shape its own pace without negotiation.
+The split dining is the property's real answer to the mixed-party booking.
+A multi-generational group can take the main resort's family service at breakfast and lunch while the adults drift to The Retreat's quieter dinner; the two-side layout lets each party set its own pace without negotiating it.

 Diving and the house reef